h3copen/hpe-cw7-ansible/docs/comware_l2vpn_global_module.rst

 Added in version 1.8

-Enable or Disable L2VPN on a HP Comware 7 device
+Enable or Disable L2VPN on a Comware 7 device

 Options
 -------